2017 Public Policy Summer Seminar Sessions

 - Today, more than ever, those who currently serve or endeavor to serve in the public square must be able to consider all the factors that determine whether public policies will succeed or fail.

 (three blocks from Foggy Bottom Metro)

 Who can attend:

 With only 20 spaces available in each course, these seminars are open to incoming college juniors and seniors; current enrolled graduate students, and early-/mid-career individuals with a college degree.
 Students may apply for one or both sessions.

 Tuition for each 3-credit seminar:

-Partial and full-tuition awards for students qualifying as Jack Kemp Scholars.
+Partial and full-tuition awards available for qualifying applicants.
+Please inquire for more information.

 Non-degree seeking students accepted to the 2017 Washington, D.C.
 Summer Seminar are eligible for award consideration.
 Please follow the relevant instructions on the application to be considered for awards.
 Awards will be offered at the time of admittance.